cartersocha/derek-vibe/SPEC.md

 - Client-side validation with HTML5 attributes
 - File uploads handled through FormData
 - Session notes auto-save to `localStorage` with a debounce and clear on successful submission
+- Autosaved drafts are purged if the user leaves the form without submitting to avoid stale resumes
 - Auto-resizing textarea component keeps long-form inputs visible without manual resizing

 ### Environment Variables